Hyde Park Barracks with St Mary's Cathedral spires

 Address: Cnr Phillip St &, Albert St, Sydney

-Hours: Saturday and Sunday 10am-5pm
+Hours: Saturday and Sunday 10am-5pm, daily during NSW school holidays.

-Entry fee: FREE Entry for all visitors
+Entry fee: Free entry for all visitors

 Cadman’s Cottage